dariaomelkina/MacOS_drivers_instruction/README.md

 * SerialDriverKit ([link](https://developer.apple.com/documentation/serialdriverkit))
 * PCIDriverKit ([link](https://developer.apple.com/documentation/pcidriverkit))

+Considering their functionality, different families have different class definitions and implemenations.

 ### Restriction of the C++ subset:
 As it is described in the [documentation](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/Features/Features.html#//apple_ref/doc/uid/TP0000012-TPXREF105) C++ is restricted for the I/O Kit (so only a subset of the language can be used in driver development).
 I/O Kit does not allow:
 * exceptions